Moderna sues Pfizer/BioNTech for patent infringement over COVID vaccine | Business

 Moderna sues Pfizer/BioNTech for patent infringement over COVID vaccine

-"We are filing these lawsuits to protect the innovative mRNA technology platform that we pioneered, invested billions of dollars in creating, and patented during the decade preceding the COVID-19 pandemic," Moderna Chief Executive Stephane Bancel said in the statement.
-Moderna Inc, on its own, and the partnership of Pfizer Inc and BioNTech SE were two of the first groups to develop a vaccine for the novel coronavirus.
+Moderna sued Pfizer and its German partner BioNTech on Friday for patent infringement in the development of the first COVID-19 vaccine approved in the United States, alleging they copied technology that Moderna developed years before the pandemic.

-Moderna is suing Pfizer and its German partner BioNTech for patent infringement in the development of the first COVID-19 vaccine approved in the United States, alleging they copied technology that Moderna developed years before the pandemic.
-Pfizer shares fell 1.4% before the bell while BioNTech was down about 2%.
+Moderna sued Pfizer and its German partner BioNTech on Friday for patent infringement in the development of the first COVID-19 vaccine approved in the United States, alleging they copied technology that Moderna developed years before the pandemic.
+Pfizer shares fell nearly 1%, while BioNTech U.S.-listed shares were down about 1.5% in early trading on Friday.

+The lawsuit, which seeks undetermined monetary damages, was filed in U.S. District Court in Massachusetts.
+In a news release on Friday, Moderna said the lawsuit would be filed also in the Regional Court of Duesseldorf in Germany.
+Contacted by Reuters, a spokesperson for the Duesseldorf court said: "I cannot currently confirm the receipt of such a claim."

 Moderna alleges Pfizer/BioNTech, without permission, copied mRNA technology that Moderna had patented between 2010 and 2016, well before COVID-19 emerged in 2019 and exploded into global consciousness in early 2020.
 Early in the pandemic, Moderna said it would not enforce its COVID-19 patents to help others develop their own vaccines, particularly for low- and middle-income countries.
 But in March 2022 Moderna said it expected companies such as Pfizer and BioNTech to respect its intellectual property rights.
 It said it would not seek damages for any activity before March 8, 2022.